Gun truck

-one or more crew-served weapons, typically based on a commercial vehicle.
+one or more crew-served weapons, typically based on a military truck.
 Gun trucks often have improvised vehicle armor, such as scrap metal, concrete, gravel, or sandbags, which is added to a heavy truck.

 World War II

 When the prospect of a German invasion of Britain seemed likely, the British Army designed and built an improvised armored vehicle, the Bedford OXA.
 It was based on the one and a half-ton OXD truck and was upgraded with armor plate, and armed with a .55 in anti-tank rifle and a Bren gun.
 Slightly less than a thousand were built by 1941, and they were employed by the British Home Guard.